morganyeh06/whack-a-moose/README.md

 ## Whack A Moose
-An interactive 2D game created with Pygame.
+An interactive 2D game created with PyGame.